tools4ds/fa2024/index.md

 ### Homeworks

-There will four homework assignments.
 In a typical assignment you will analyze one or more datasets using the tools and techniques presented in class.

 Homeworks will be submitted via github.
 For this, we need your github account (create one if you don’t already have it).
 After you have created it, fill out this